-The Ministry of Health would like to advise the public that as at 12am on 19th April, 2020:
+The Ministry of Health advises the public that as at 12am on 4th October 2020:

-NO NEW TEST RESULTS HAVE BEEN RECEIVED.
-To date, the TCI has received a total of eighty-three (83) test results, with seventy-two (72) confirmed to be negative and eleven (11) positive confirmations.
-Persons confirmed not to have COVID-19, and their contacts, were moved from quarantined status and asked to continue following proper guidelines from the Ministry of Health.
-Those cases confirmed positive are in isolation with contact tracing aggressively continuing.
+FOURTY (40) NEW TEST RESULTS HAVE BEEN RECORDED BY THE NATIONAL PUBLIC HEALTH LABORATORY.
+To date, the TCI has recorded a total of three thousand five hundred and four (3504) test results, with two thousand eight hundred and nine (2809) confirmed to be negative and six hundred and ninety-five (695) positive confirmations.
+All persons confirmed not to have COVID-19, and any contacts, (if quarantined, will be removed from quarantine/observation status) are asked to continue following proper guidelines from the Ministry of Health.

 Please note the following definitions:

 - A suspected person is someone who meets the case definition as outlined by WHO and CARPHA - and is experiencing symptoms.